-PET imaging could lead to better care for neuroendocrine cancerJune 11th, 2012 in Cancer /
+PET imaging could lead to better care for neuroendocrine cancerJune 11, 2012 in Medicine & Health / Cancer

 A method of molecular imaging that pinpoints hormonally active tissues in the body could change the course of treatment for a remarkable number of neuroendocrine cancer patients, say researchers at the Society of Nuclear Medicine's 59th Annual Meeting.

 An investigation of a molecular imaging method used to evaluate neuroendocrine patients prior to treatment was found to change management in more than 35 percent of the patients following imaging.

 Patients who were previously considered inoperable went on to have surgery, and patients with previously unknown and extensive cancer who were originally slated for surgery were considered inoperable.
 Ruling out surgery in cases that are unlikely to be treated successfully with resection saves patients from the stress and potential complications of unnecessary surgeries.

 "The study shows that this particular molecular imaging technique does significantly change patient management, identifying operable and curable symptomatic patients or sparing patients from futile surgery," says Niklaus Schaefer, M.D., lead investigator at the University Hospital of Zurich in Zurich, Switzerland.
 "The positive impact on our patients is also significant.
 This serves as a model for further use of molecular imaging to assess neuroendocrine tumors."